 IP Address total after cleaning

-Total IPs Cost hour Total Hours (365 days) Total Yearly
+Total IPs Cost per hour Total Hours (365 days) Total Yearly

 14 $0.005 8,760 $613.2

-After removing all the unused ip addresses we were saving a bit over $3,100, and even more important, details about old non documented implementations were discovered and with that a great oportunity to improve our security, reliability, performance, cost savings and more.
+After removing all the unused IP addresses, we were saving a bit over $3,100, and even more importantly, details about old, non-documented implementations were discovered, presenting a great opportunity to improve our security, reliability, performance, cost savings, and more.

-This is proof of the importance of sustaining your findings when presenting this to the team leader or even to a board of directors, It’s a lot easier for people to get what you’re saying when you back it up with numbers and simple graphs, especially if they’re not super technical.
+This is proof of the importance of substantiating your findings when presenting them to the team leader or even to a board of directors.
+It’s a lot easier for people to understand what you’re saying when you back it up with numbers and simple graphs, especially if they’re not super technical.